twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageCreateResponse.md

 > **receipt**: `IJsonLdNodeObject`

-The receipt associated to the Verifiable Storage.
+The receipt associated to the verifiable storage item.

 #### id

 > **id**: `string`

-The id of the Verifiable Storage.
+The id of the verifiable storage item.